eugene-eeo/g3/_g3/manual/index.md

  some `g3` programs to generate HTML files.
 For more information on writing your own skins for `g3` see the page on [writing your own skins](/manual/skins.html).

+## Important note

-It is important to be working in the right directory, which is the directory which contains the `_g3` folder.
-For instance:
+It is important to be working in the right directory.
+From this point on all commands will be assumed to run in the correct directory:

-    $ cwd
-    /.../blog
     $ ls
-    README
-    bin
-    _g3
-    ...
+    _g3/	...

-`/.../blog` is the directory that we want to work in.
-From this point on we will assume that all commands _are ran in the right directory_.
+## Compiling

 `g3` is an almost 1-to-1 mapping of your files in the `_g3` directory to an output directory with two exceptions: **the `_g3/dst` and `_g3/tmp` directories are reserved for use by all `g3` programs**.
 They contain the generated website and the intermediate build files, respectively.

-For instance the directory on the left will generate the directory on the right when `g3-build` is called.
+Run `g3-build`.
 All `.md` files will be transformed into `.html` files with the skin applied.
+Non `.md` files will just be copied as-is to the output directory.

     _g3/                |  _g3/
         config.json     |      config.json